Soluto/nagios-plugins/azure-blob-storage/README.md

 # Description
-Check that a given container contains files that were updated in the last X days
+Check that a given container contains/doesn't contain files that were updated in the last X days

 # Prerequisites
 You  should have Node.js > 7.8 installed.